The American Chestnut Foundation: Mission

+History

 TACF was founded in 1983 by a group of prominent plant scientists, including Nobel Prize-winning plant breeder Norman Borlaug; Peter Raven, Director of the Missouri Botanical Garden; independent chestnut researcher Philip Rutter; and the late Charles Burnham, a Minnesota corn geneticist.
 In 1989 TACF established the Wagner Research Farm, a breeding station in Meadowview, in southwestern Virginia, to execute the backcross breeding program.
 A second research farm in Meadowview was donated to TACF in 1995, and a third Meadowview farm was purchased in 2002.
 As of late 2005, TACF's Meadowview Research Farms have over 57,000 trees at various stages of breeding, planted on more than 150 acre of land.

+TACF has established partnerships with many different organizations involved in efforts to study and restore the American Chestnut.
+These include university partnerships, the National Wild Turkey Federation, and the US Forest Service.

 In 2007, TACF began harvesting nuts that it expects will be suitable for planting back into the forest.
 However, these breeding lines are still in the testing phase, and their value needs to be proven on many forest sites until 2015 to 2020.
 One group of highly backcrossed blight-resistant chestnuts produced by the organization is 15/16 (ca. 94%) American chestnut (Castanea dentata) and 1/16 (ca. 6%) Chinese chestnut (Castanea mollissima), a source of blight resistance.

-A gradual increase in TACF seed production is expected over the next few years.
-These will be distributed to cooperators who are assisting in a formal, rigorous testing program.
-In addition, seeds that are not needed for this purpose will be distributed for informal testing, principally to members of TACF.
-At the same time, TACF is continuing its breeding program to make further gains in disease resistance and forest competitiveness.
+In 2020, the Darling 58, a transgenic American chestnut tree, became the first genetically engineered organism developed for ecological restoration.
+This line of chestnut-blight-resistant trees was developed by the American Chestnut Research and Restoration Project at the State University of New York, College of Environmental Science and Forestry (SUNY-ESF).
+A gene from wheat plants is what allows it to tolerate the blight.
+Pending federal regulatory approval, Darling 58 was to be integrated into TACF’s restoration program and made available for widespread public planting and sharing.
+However, a laboratory error resulted in mistaken use of the Darling 54 cultivar instead of the Darling 58 cultivar in some field trials.
+TACF and colleagues have also reported decreased growth rates, and poor heritability of resistance of the Darling 58 cultivar.
+In response, the American Chestnut Foundation withdrew its support of development of the Darling 58 cultivar in December 2023.
+The American Chestnut Research & Restoration Program at SUNY ESF is continuing to pursue deregulation.

+The intention is to have an unrestricted and open release so that the Darling 58 trees and their pollen will restore the American chestnut across its historical range.
+This integration of genetic technologies into chestnut restoration was spurred by the Forest Health Initiative (FHI), which enrolled experts including the SUNY-ESF and researchers affiliated with TACF to aid in their projects focused on the American chestnut.